tc39/proposal-operator-overloading/README.md

 #### Extended numeric literals

 The [extended numeric literals](https://github.com/tc39/proposal-extended-numeric-literals) proposal allows numeric-like types such as `3_px` or `5.2_m` to be defined and used ergonomically.
 Extended numeric literals and operator overloading fit well together, as the examples in this README show, but they don't depend on each other and can each be used separately.

+### How does operator overloading interact with Proxy and membrane systems?

+In this proposal, operators remain *not* operations visible in the meta-object protocol.
+Objects with overloaded operators don't even undergo the typical object coercion.
+However, this proposal still attempts to mesh well with membrane systems.

+All operator-overloaded values are objects, so any technique that's used to create or access them can be mediated by membrane wrapping.
+The value returned from the membrane can be overloaded in a separate, membrane-mediated way, assuming collaboration between the overloaded object and the membrane system (otherwise there's no introspection API to see which operators to overload).

+A membrane system which runs early in the program's execution (like the freeze-the-world systems) can monkey-patch and replace the `Operators` object to provide this collaboration; therefore, there is no need for any particular additional hooks.
+At a minimum, even without replacing the `Operators` object, the membrane can deny use of overloaded operators for the object on the other side of the membrane.

+`with operator from` declarations provide a further defense: Those declarations prove that the piece of the program has access to (a piece of) the class defining overloaded operators.
+This works because the lookup of the internal slot `[[OperatorSetDefinition]]` does is not transparent to Proxies.
+A membrane system can deny access to that original operator set, and instead replace it with a separate class which overloads operators in a membrane-mediated way.
+In this way, even if an overloaded value "leaks", the right to call its operators is controlled by the class, which forms a capability object.